 Any CPD Report must have following things:

-- It must be in list format
+It Must be in list format

-- It must include detailed information like title, date, time period, location and other relevant information.
+Must include detailed information like title, date, time period, location and other relevant information.

-- It must not exceed one page.
+It must not exceed one page.

-- It is not required to attach certificates of courses and events you were involved.
+Not required to attach certificates of courses and events you were involved.

 These points should be followed while preparing CPD and it should contain detail information of activity such as: